Lanayx/Oxpecker/src/Oxpecker/README.md

 - `If-Modified-Since`
 - `If-Unmodified-Since`

-The `If-Range` HTTP header will not get validated as part the `validatePreconditions` http handler, because it is a streaming specific check which gets handled by Giraffe's [Streaming](#streaming) functionality.
+The `If-Range` HTTP header will not get validated as part the `validatePreconditions` http handler, because it is a streaming specific check which gets handled by Oxpecker's [Streaming](#streaming) functionality.

-Alternatively Oxpecker exposes the `HttpContext` extension method `ValidatePreconditions(eTag, lastModified)` which can be used to create a custom conditional http handler.
+Alternatively Oxpecker exposes the `HttpContext` extension method `ValidatePreconditions(eTag, lastModified)` which can be used to create a custom conditional endpoint middleware.
 The `ValidatePreconditions` method takes the same two optional parameters and returns a result of type `Precondition`.

 The `Precondition` union type contains the following cases: